cherylws/johndmulhausen.github.io/documentation/unreal/latest/concepts/unreal-multi-view.md

 ---
-title: Oculus Go and Gear VR: Multi-View
+title: "Oculus Go and Gear VR: Multi-View"
 ---
 Multi-View is an advanced rendering feature for Oculus Go and Gear VR.
 If your application is CPU-bound, we strongly recommend using Multi-View to improve performance.